Anorectal varices: Diagnosis

 The terms rectal varices and haemorrhoids are often used interchangeably, but this is not correct.
-Haemorrhoids occur due to prolapse of the rectal venous plexus and are no more common in patients with portal hypertension than those without.
-Rectal varices, however, are only found in patients with portal hypertension and are common in conditions such as cirrhosis.
+Haemorrhoids are due to prolapse of the rectal venous plexus and are no more common in patients with portal hypertension than in those without.
+Rectal varices, however, are found only in patients with portal hypertension and are common in conditions such as cirrhosis.

 Treatment

 Unlike esophageal varices, rectal varices are less prone to bleeding, are less serious when a bleed does occur, and are easier to treat because of the more accessible location.
 However, in some cases, rectal varices can result in severe bleeding.

 Typically, treatment consists of addressing the underlying portal hypertension.
 Some treatments include portosystemic shunting, ligation, and under-running suturing.
 Insertion of a transjugular intrahepatic portosystemic shunt (TIPS) has been shown to alleviate varices caused by portal hypertension.
 Successful treatment of portal hypertension that subsequently reduces anorectal varices provides a confirmation of the initial diagnosis, allowing for a distinction between varices and hemorrhoids, which would not have been alleviated by reduction of portal hypertension.